KL0010/POS_IMS/README.md

 <h3><b>Application Under construction: Utilising Code First Approach</b></h3>
-<b>Point Of Sale (POS) and Inventory Management System (IMS)</b> is an .NET 8.0 Core webapi and console app for producers of products of blends.
+<b>Point Of Sale (POS) and Inventory Management System (IMS)</b> is an .NET 8.0 Core webapi and console app for producers of blended products.
+<h4>System is designed to keep track of Blends and Ingredients.</h4><br />
+Documentation and class relational blueprint will be available after basic functionalities are rolled out.</br />
-The POS application uses Angular to render the UI.
+The POS application uses Angular to render the UI.<br /><br />
 <h3>Environment:</h3>

 (1) .NET 8 Core